-The following should be provided to the e-learning developer to ensure a high quality course:
+The following should be provided to the learning developer for feedback to ensure a high quality course:

 - A course guide (syllabus)

-- Completed scripts and presentation slides sent to your e-learning developer, if you are using the New Media Centre (if videos are to be recorded in the studio they are needed at least 7 days before recording)
+- Completed scripts and presentation slides.
+If videos are to be recorded in the studio you need to send them to your learning developer at least 7 days before recording

-- One month before the course runs, 90% of the course activities and high quality resources need to be implemented in the platform for the e-learning developer to review*
+- One month before the course runs, 90% of the course activities and high quality resources need to be implemented in the platform for the learning developer to review*

 Take a look at our ‘Roadmap for creating online courses‘ for an overview of the total process (legend and sub-processes included)

 Prepare a course syllabus based on the course design.
 It communicates course information (introduction and overview of the course, a structure, dates, etc.), and defines expectations (learning objectives, assessments, etc.) and responsibilities.
-Make the syllabus available in the platform.
+You can find the syllabus template in the platform.
+Participants can only see the syllabus once the course has started.
+Note; this is not the syllabus on the ‘About page’ though it is related.

 Consider the use of OCW in your course

 Consider (re-)using existing material in your course before producing new material.
 It might save costs and time that is well spent elsewhere.
 The materials need to be specified as ‘open’, if this is not the case you might infringe copyright.
-You can refer to the copyright roadmap to make sure you’re not infringing copyright and/or refer to the document ‘How to use open education resources in my course‘.
+You can find more info and tips in the Copyright roadmap to make sure you’re not infringing copyright.
+The ‘Open Attribution Tool‘ can help you to create correct attributions.

 Create structure in the platform